bgodard/celestia-g2/README.md

 using svn2git (https://github.com/nirvdrum/svn2git) and pushed to github.
 The first feature which differentiates Celestia-g2 from Celestia is the support of a larger set of JPL DE ephemerides and compatible INPOP ephemerides.
-This is also the only difference in features at the time this text is being written.
+The second one is the port of the QT4 GUI to QT5.

 PROJECT GOALS